sertit/arcgispro-cems/README.md

 Now you will need to configure ArcGIS Pro to use this new Conda environment.

 1. Launch ArcGIS Pro
-2. Go to `Project > Package Manager` and then in the upper right corner, select `ArcGIS Pro-cems`
+2. Go to `Project > Package Manager` and then in the upper right corner, select `argispro-cems`
    ![ArcGIS Pro](_static/arcgispro.png)
 3. Press OK.
 Eventually, activate this environment, press OK and restart ArcGIS Pro.